LonelyPerson0128/LonelyPerson0128.github.io/README.md

 <body>

 <h2 style="background-color:firebrick;">About me!</h2>
-<p style="background-color:red;">I Like to listen to music ofc!
+<p style="color:white;">I Like to listen to music ofc!
 Eat food ;-; Yes im guilty of it! also love to post on insa and kinda code on spacehey!!</p>

 <h3 style="background-color:firebrick;">Type of music I love!</h3>